An introduction to $p$-adic $L$-functions: Iwasawa's -invariant

 \subsection{Some consequences of Iwasawa's theorem}

-We have already seen one application of Iwasawa's theorem (Proposition \ref{Iw1}) during the statement of the main conjecture.
-Namely if one class number in a $\zp$-extension is coprime to $p$, then so are all the others.
+We have already seen one application of Iwasawa's theorem (Corollary \ref{cor:Iw1}) during the statement of the main conjecture.
+This stated that if one class number in a $\zp$-extension is coprime to $p$, then so are all the others.
 We list here some further interesting applications.\\

 Recall that if $A$ is a finite abelian group, then

 denotes the subgroup of $p$-torsion elements and its $p$-rank $\mathrm{rk}_p(A)$ is defined to be

 Equivalently, we can decompose $A$ uniquely as a direct sum of cyclic groups of prime power order; then the rank at $p$ is the number of direct summands of $p$-power order.